cts2/bioportal-rdf-service/README.md

 Installation
 ===
-Download the CTS2 Framework (download page -http://informatics.mayo.edu/cts2/framework/download/)
+Download the CTS2 Framework - ([download page]( http://informatics.mayo.edu/cts2/framework/download/ ))

 You can download either a stand-alone server or a war.

-Starting the Stand-alone server
+Starting the Stand-alone Server
 ===
     java -jar cts2framework-standalone.jar